Maxxxel/SR-ImpEx-for-Blender/README.md

 4. **Create New Battleforge Scene**
    - Click the **New Battleforge Scene** button.
-   - Blender generates a new Collection hierarchy.
+   - Blender generates the required `DRSModel_*` collection hierarchy.

 5. **Organize Collections**
    - (Optional) Delete the original `Collection` hierarchy.